0no-co/gql.tada/website/get-started/index.md

 # Introduction

-> [!NOTE]
->
-> `gql.tada`’s documentation is still a work in progress.
-> If you have any feedback, feel free to let us know what you’d like to see explained or changed.

 The `gql.tada` project aims to improve the experience of writing and using GraphQL with TypeScript on the client-side by providing more feedback when writing GraphQL, and reducing friction between TypeScript and GraphQL.